CHIME: A Case for Efficient Long-Context Attention-FC Disaggregated Inference with DIMM-PIM: The Rise of AF-Disaggregated Systems

-Fig.~\ref{fig:motiv-LLM-inference} illustrates the LLM inference process~\cite{anil2023palm2,devlin2019bert,grattafiori2024llama3,kalyan2023survey}, which includes two stages.
-For a new request prompt (e.g., ``I think this''), the model undergoes a prefilling stage, encoding the input to generate an output token for the subsequent decoding stages.
-In the decoding stage, the model produces one token at each iteration in an autoregressive manner until detecting the EOS (End of Sequence).

-The LLM model constitutes a sequence of layers, each comprising two major kinds of operations: (1) multi-head attention (MHA) operations~\cite{vaswani2017attention} and (2) fully-connected (FC) operations, which encompass QKVGen, projection, Feed-forward Network, etc. Normalization and activation operations are not depicted in the figure, which are jointly scheduled with FC operations in this paper.
-The computations of MHA consist of $N_h$ independent heads.
-For each head, the prefilling stage computes the initial Key-Value (KV) matrices (cache) from the input prompt, while each decoding stage updates them by concatenating, with size of head dimension $D_{h}$ and total token length of $L_t$.
-The MHA operation follows score ($Q \times K_t$), softmax, and context computations ($S \times V$).
+Fig.~\ref{fig:motiv-LLM-inference} illustrates the LLM inference process~\cite{anil2023palm2,devlin2019bert,grattafiori2024llama3,kalyan2023survey}, which includes two stages, i.e., prefilling and decoding.
+The LLM model constitutes a sequence of layers, each comprising two major kinds of operations: (1) attention operations~\cite{vaswani2017attention} and (2) fully-connected (FC) operations, which encompass QKV Gen, projection, Feed-forward Network, etc. MHA and GQA are leading attention operators, with MHA computing each head independently and GQA grouping query heads for parallel processing.
+The computations of attention consist of independent heads, each following score ($Q \times K_t$), softmax, and context computations ($S \times V$).

-Existing inference frameworks~\cite{amey2024sarathi,yu2022orca,kwon2023pagedattention} typically batch multiple requests to improve system throughput and computing resource utilization, since FC weights can be shared by different token vectors of prefilling requests (e.g., ``I think this'') and token vectors from batched decoding requests.
-Increasing batch size can improve the data reuse and decrease off-chip memory access, while the large matrix dimension (total token length in a batch) can also enable better tiling and workload partition, which improves computing resources (e.g., GPU SM) utilization.
-On the contrary, since KV cache is distinct and specific for each request, the computation of MHA does not benefit from batching.